Out of the FOG Banner

 • A former girlfriend throws a drink over you at a party.

-• Your girlfriend flirts and has affairs with your friends.
+• Your girlfriend picks fights with your ex-wife.

 Acts of Sabotage are clear signals from an individual that it is time to stop working on "us" and time to begin working on "you".
 You can't live at peace with a saboteur any more than a hamster can live at peace with a cat.